inet-framework/inet-showcases/visualizer/radiomediumactivity/doc/index.rst

 scene.
 The animation durations of the transmissions are different for certain packets.
 The UDP packet transmission from ``relay`` takes more time than the one from ``source`` because of the different bitrate.
-Transmission of the ACKs are the shortest, because they are smaller packets.
-(Even though though they are transmitted with the slower control bitrate, instead of data bitrate.)
+The transmission of the ACKs is the shortest because they are smaller than data packets.
+(Even though they are transmitted with the slower control bitrate, instead of data bitrate.)

 Interfering signals